The gestation period for a cat is 63-65 days (approximately 9 weeks). This varies between cat though, and anywhere between 60 to 70 days is normal.

 Some medications can cause birth defects and or abortion in pregnant cats so it is vital that you speak to your veterinarian before giving your cat any medications.

 Yes, but not all worming medications are safe for pregnant cats and her unborn kitten, so speak to your veterinarian about an appropriate de-wormer.
+The queen should be wormed as usual, and at 5 and 7 weeks of her pregnancy.

 I believe there are some flea products which are safe to use on pregnant cats.
 These are available from your veterinarian, so it is best to speak to him/her.
 DON'T ever use a flea product on a pregnant or nursing cat without the okay from your veterinarian.